Login

 Kids can join at any time of the year.
 Please contact the Den Leader below based on the grade of your child to register, ask questions, or check out a meeting.
 Annual dues are coming soon, which goes toward the cost of BSA registration, a subscription to Boys Life magazine, and Pack expenses.

-Wolves (2nd grade): Paul Trombello, paul.trombello@abc.com and John Keeler, (Penn Wynne) and Ken Richards, kenrichards98@gmail.com and Alex Rees-Jones alex.reesjones@gmail.com (Merion)
+Bears (3rd grade): Paul Trombello, paul.trombello@abc.com John Keeler, and Ken Richards, kenrichards98@gmail.com

 Cubmaster (Pack): cubmaster@merioncubpack71.org